agak17/FoundryCourse/README.md

 ## Features

 - **Meditation Content:** Begin your meditation journey with soothing sounds and visual cues.
-- **Reflect Content:** Explore reflective questions carefully curated to across various categories to foster self-discovery.
+- **Reflect Content:** Explore reflective questions across various categories to foster self-discovery.
 - **Journal Content:** Write and save journal entries to track your thoughts and reflections.

 ## How to Use